efuzy/efuzy/docs/src/pages/app-extensions/development-guide/install-api.md

 ---
 title: App Extension Install API
-desc: The API for the install script of a Quasar App Extension.
+desc: The API for the install script of a Efuzy App Extension.
 Initializes the app space by rendering or changing files and more.
 ---

 This page refers to `src/install.js` file which is executed on the installation of the App Extension only.
 Not all App Extensions will need an install -- this is an optional step.